OJ Simpson’s life after the trial of the century

 Twitter users reacted with outrage to the post, sharing memes relating to the infamous murder trial and questioning “how the murderer get the vaccine before the rest of us?”

-Simpson continued to post online, offering his opinions on a range of subjects from politics to sports.
+Simpson continued to ine, offering his opinions on a range of subjects from politics to sports.

 In February, in some of his final tweets before his death Simpson announced that he was “just about over” some of the health “issues” he’d been having.